Team-Rebirth/Lethal-Rebirth/README.md

 - **Rebalanced Moons**: No new locations authorized. *Existing environments* have been adjusted for scrap yield, hostile presence, and navigation.
 Additional exits, traversal structures, and safety measures have been implemented where efficiency demanded.

-- **New Interiors**: Generic environments (including The Backrooms), Wesley’s extensions, the Lethal Office (inspired by [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)), and the Slaughterhouse are accessible.
+- **New Interiors**: Generic environments (including The Backrooms), a Slaughter House, Wesley’s extensions, the Lethal Office (inspired by [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)), and the Slaughterhouse are accessible.

 - **Better Immersion**: Cave variants, new fog, and prettier foliage have been discovered.